 Deep Time Chicago

-Between the Bottomlands & the World (A documentary-media project about globalization in a small town)
+Between the Bottomlands and the World (A documentary-media project about globalization in a small town)

 Global Cities, Model Worlds (Exhibition design that asks how World's Fairs and Olympic Games unequitably reshape cities)